Onlookers take video and pictures of a fireworks display.

 Mr. Adams, who would later become our second president, was a bit premature.
 The Continental Congress debated the wording of the declaration for two days and finally approved it on July 4, 1776.

-We have come a long way since 1776, but more than 200 years later, we have taken John Adam’s words to heart.
-Every year we celebrate our independence with parades and picnics, fireworks, shows, and sporting events.
+We have come a long way since 1776, but nearly 250 years later, we have taken John Adam’s words to heart.
+Every year, we celebrate our independence with parades and picnics, fireworks, shows, and sporting events.

 Fireworks